cyb3rxp/awesome-soc/README.md

 # Awesome SOC
-A collection of sources of documentations, and field best practices, to build/run a SOC.
+A collection of sources of documentation, and field best practices, to build/run a SOC.

 Those are my view, based on my own experience as SOC/CERT analyst and team manager, as well as well-known papers.